friendly-bits/geoip-shell/Documentation/INSTALLATION.md

 If you answer this question, the _-manage_ script will check that the changes in ip lists which you request to make will not block your own country.
 This applies both to the installation process, and to any subsequent changes to the ip lists which you may want to make in the future.
 The idea behind this is to make this tool as fool-proof as possible.

-## **'Is this device a (r)outer or a (h)ost?':**
+## **'Does this machine have dedicated WAN interface(s)? (y|n)':**

-Answering this question is mandatory because the firewall is configured differently for each case.
+Answering this question is mandatory because the firewall is configured differently, depending on the answer.
 Answering it incorrectly may cause unexpected results, including having no geoip blocking or losing remote access to your machine.

-For a router, geoip rules are applied to traffic arriving from the WAN interface(s).
+When a machine has dedicated WAN interfaces, for example if it's a router, geoip rules are applied to traffic arriving from these interfaces, and all other traffic is left alone.

-For a host, geoip rules are applied to traffic arriving from anywhere.
-When the suite is installed in whitelist mode, additional rules are created for a host which add LAN subnets to the whitelist in order to avoid blocking them.
+Otherwise, geoip rules are applied to traffic arriving from all network interfaces, except the loopback interface.
+Besides that, when geoip-shell is installed in whitelist mode and you picked `n` in this question, additional firewall rules may be created which add LAN subnets to the whitelist in order to avoid blocking them (you can approve that on the next step of the installation).
 This does not guarantee that your LAN subnets will not be blocked by another rule in another table, and in fact, if you prefer to block some of them then having them in whitelist will not matter.
-That is because while the 'drop' verdict is final, the 'accept' verdict is not - it just means that the accepted packet will not be evaluated again within the chain it was accepted in.
-It will continue to traverse the subsequent chains and may be dropped in any of them.
+This is because while the 'drop' verdict is final, the 'accept' verdict is not.

 ## **'Autodetected ipvX LAN subnets: ... (c)onfirm, c(h)ange, (s)kip or (a)bort installation?'**

-You will see this question if installing the suite in whitelist mode and you chose 'host' in the previous question.
+You will see this question if installing the suite in whitelist mode and you chose `n` in the previous question.
 The reason why under these conditions this question is asked is explained above, in short - to avoid blocking your LAN from accessing your machine.

 If you are absolutely sure that you will not need to access the machine from the LAN then you can type in 's' to skip.
 Otherwise I recommend to add LAN subnets to the whitelist.